ObsidiumMC/Redstonium/README.md

     ```

 2.  **Launch the instance:**
-    The first time you launch an instance, Rustified will guide you through the Microsoft authentication process in your web browser.
+    The first time you launch an instance, Redstonium will guide you through the Microsoft authentication process in your web browser.
 After that, your login will be cached.

     ```sh
     rustified launch vanilla-1-21